tudelft3d/val3dity/data/poly/README.txt

   * invalid

 # cube18
-  * cube1 where top face has a bow tie orientation
+  * cube1 where top face has a bow tie
   * invalid

 # cube19